Image

 What Are the Penalties for Child Pornography in Ste.
 Genevieve County, MO?

-From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in Ste.
-Genevieve County, MO if any of the following conditions apply:
+Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
+The offense becomes a class B felony in Ste.
+Genevieve County, MO if you:

 • Possess over 20 obscene still images